aaronabentheuer/AAFaceDetection/README.md

 Just add it to your view hierarchy like this: `self.view.addSubview(visage!.visageCameraView)`.

 ##Example Project
-The included example uses a bunch of the features and uses it to map emojis to the user's current facial expression.
+The very simple example project hopefully demonstrates the gist of using "AAFaceDetection/Visage" and is thoroughly commented.
+If you have any questions don't hesitate contacting me [@aaronabentheuer](http://www.twitter.com/aaronabentheuer).

 ![screencast](https://github.com/aaronabentheuer/AAFaceDetection/blob/master/screencast.gif)

-It's a very simple project that hopefully demonstrates the gist of using "AAFaceDetection/Visage" and is well commented.
-If you have any questions don't hesitate contacting me [@aaronabentheuer](http://www.twitter.com/aaronabentheuer).

 ##License
 Released under the **MIT License**.